jstaut/GeneticProgrammingRegression.jl/README.md

 The `SymbolicRegression` package uses genetic programming to find a symbolic formula that predicts a response variable, using a set of predictor variables.
 Under the hood, the symbolic equations are represented as trees with nodes corresponding to an operator.
 The binary operator `+` for example can be linked to a node of a tree with two branches that respresent the two terms of the sum, each of which can be a sub-equation (or subtree) themselves.
 The leafs of these equation trees are either numbers or variables.

 In `EquationSearch`, the central function of the package, these tree-equations are evolved every iteration into similar but better performing equations.
+A set of promising equations are kept in the *Hall of fame* and are evolved in further iterations.

+Lastly, the dominating Pareto frontier is calculated for the equations in the hall of fame.
+This corresponds to the equations for which all simpler equations perform worse.